-- 3. Rent a movie or read a book that’s outside of your normal genre.
-If you normally watch romantic comedies, try a futuristic action movie instead!
-I read a lot of non-fiction.
-While practical and informative, it can, in large doses, turn your well-honed creativity into a dull butter knife.
-I mix it up with the classics, poetry, supernatural fiction, and dreamy travel essays.
+3. Watch a movie or read a book that’s outside your normal genre.
+If rom-coms are your M.O., try a futuristic action movie instead.
+I like to read non-fiction.
+Yes, I learn a lot of practical stuff, but large doses can dull my senses.
+I mix it up with the classics, poetry, supernatural fiction, and dreamy travel essays

-- 4. Take a class or workshop in a totally different art form.
+4. Take a class or workshop in a different art form.
 If you’re a photographer, try a drawing workshop.
 This will force you to slow down and engage with your subject in a completely different manner.
 Artist David Hoque agrees: “I’ve taught myself through YouTube and other sources how to improve my photography skills,” says David.
 “I have found that having good skills in this field is critical as a realist painter.”

-- 5. Browse a dictionary or a thesaurus.
-An old writer’s trick that can work for artists too.
-If looking through the whole book seems overwhelming, pick a single letter, for example - F. What images come to mind when you see the words flutter, flash, or fragile?
+5. Peruse a dictionary or thesaurus.
+This is an old writer’s trick that can work for artists, too.
+Pick a single letter, like K. What images come to your mind when you see the words “kite,” kaleidoscope,” or “karma”?

-- 6. Try a new recipe or restaurant.
+7. Eat your way to inspiration.
 Colorful ingredients and beautifully plated dishes are a feast for the eyes.
-Plus, eating engages all our senses.
-I like to try new ethnic restaurants; you get to experience a little dose of the culture along with the food.
-And, if you like that culture’s cuisine, then check out their art as well.
+Plus, eating engages all our senses!
+I like to try new ethnic restaurants—you get to experience a little dose of culture along with the food.
+And if you appreciate that culture’s cuisine, check out their art as well.
 You may find a whole new source of artistic stimulation.